GJuceviciute/MineRL-2020/README.md

 We see that using n_clusters of 100 works well for ObtainIronPickaxe data, while ObtainDiamond needs at least 150 to be safe.

 ### Camera Actions
 Next we check camera actions.
 Many have noticed the tendency for their agents to look down more than up.
 This can be explained by the fact that camera action down is more common in the data set and KMeans tends to cluster more around those actions.
-It can be seen visually below (positive number = down):
+It can be seen visually below (positive number = down, every line represents 1 experiment with shown number of KMeans clusters):

 <img src="img/mean_camera_updown_diamond.png">
-Lower kmeans n_clusters means that your mean vertical camera action will most likely be positive.
+Lower KMeans n_clusters means that your mean vertical camera action will most likely be positive.
 The agent that chooses random actions in the initial exploration phase will quickly start looking straight down and mostly stay there.
-Even with higher n_clusters the camera actions will most likely be imbalanced and the exploration phase will either have lots of sky gazing or looking at the ground.
+Even with higher n_clusters the camera actions can be imbalanced and the exploration phase could either have lots of sky gazing or looking at the ground.

-We also checked the minimum (red) and maximum (green) vertical camera actions for each experiment:
+We also check the minimum (red) and maximum (green) vertical camera actions for each experiment:
 <img src="img/minmax_camera_updown_diamond_small.png">
 Zoomed in:
 <img src="img/minmax_camera_updown_diamond_zoomed_in.png">
-If we zoom in, we can see that sometimes the minimum camera action is 0.0, which means that the agent doesn't have any up camera actions, only down!
+If we zoom in, we can see that sometimes the minimum camera action is 0.0, which means that the agent wouldn't have any up camera actions, only down!